Ramon96/browser-technologies-1920/README.md

-The width 0 and height 0 hack for the custom inputs doens't work on safari. also the labels are not focusable (unless you turn on the screen reader then it will be able to focus)
+The width 0 and height 0 hack for the custom inputs doens't work on safari. also the labels are not focusable (unless you turn on the screen reader then it will be able to focus) I could solve this  white visibility or opacity or even z-index.
+But those will hide the warning when the form is valid too!
+And I dont want that.

 ## Feature research
 ### Image's are not working